ludiosarchive/Minerva/docs/Overview.rst

 	to stall the server.

 -	Twisted (our branch ``z9trunk``).
-Minerva relies on many changes to twisted.web, many fixes for resource exhaustion attacks, and improved compatibility with SSL client bugs (modified ``DefaultOpenSSLContextFactory``).
+Minerva relies on many changes to twisted.web, many fixes for resource exhaustion attacks, `abortConnection support`_, and improved compatibility with SSL client bugs (modified ``DefaultOpenSSLContextFactory``).

 -	simplejson (our branch ``prime``).
 Minerva relies on a depth limit of 32 while parsing JSON.
 If an unpatched simplejson is used, Minerva will still work but the test suite will not pass